Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Add-AzureADServicePrincipalPolicy.md

 ```

 ### -RefObjectId
-Specifies the object Id of the policy.
+The object Id of the Policy

 ```yaml
 Type: String